KipzonderKop101/Discord-Moderation/README.md

 Current status: **supported**

 ****Warning!
-Even though, in the current stage of development, a lot of the commands are 'implemented', I do not recommend using this bot in your server yet duo to a lot of the commands not being finished, or needing big updates****
+Even though, in the current stage of development, a lot of the commands are 'implemented', I do not recommend using this bot in your server yet duo to a lot of the commands not being finished, or needing big updates**

+NOTE: THIS BOT IS CREATED TO BE USED IN ONE SERVER!
+IF YOU ARE GOING TO BE USING IT IT MORE THAN ONE SERVER, YOU WILL NEED TO MAKE A SEPARATE BOT FOR EACH SERVER, OR YOU WILL HAVE TO MAKE A LOT OF CHANGES TO THE CODE!

 ## Introduction